James Franklin (American football coach)

 James Geoffrey Franklin (born February 2, 1972) is an American college football coach who is the head football coach at Virginia Tech.
-He previously served as the head football coach at Vanderbilt from 2011 to 2013 and at Penn State from 2014 until 2025.
+He previously served as the head football coach at Vanderbilt University from 2011 to 2013 and at Pennsylvania State University from 2014 until 2025.

 Early life and education

-Franklin was born in Langhorne, Pennsylvania, on February 2, 1972, to James Oliver and Jocelyn "Josie" Franklin.
+James Geoffrey Franklin was born in Langhorne, Pennsylvania, on February 2, 1972, to James Oliver and Jocelyn "Josie" Franklin.

 He attended Neshaminy High School in Langhorne, and then attended East Stroudsburg University of Pennsylvania, where he played as a quarterback all four years.
 In that position, he set seven school records and was a Division II player of the year nominee in 1994.
 Sports Illustrated named him a "National Player of the Week" that season.
 In 1995, he graduated with a Bachelor of Science degree in psychology.
 Franklin was a member of Phi Sigma Kappa fraternity while at East Stroudsburg.

 Coaching career

 Franklin began his coaching career in 1995, coaching wide receivers at Kutztown University of Pennsylvania.
 The following season, he took over as the coach of the defensive secondary for his alma mater, East Stroudsburg.
 That year, he was also the offensive coordinator for the Roskilde Kings of the Danish American Football Federation.
 In 1997, he became wide receivers coach at James Madison, and, the following year, became tight ends coach at Washington State.
 Franklin completed a master's degree in educational leadership at Washington State in 1999.

 In 1999, he served as wide receivers coach at Idaho State.
 That year, the Bengals recorded 29 touchdowns, 258 receptions, and in excess of 3,300 passing yards for one of the best statistical seasons in school history.
 Idaho State ranked ninth nationally in total offense that year.

 Franklin has also held internships at several National Football League (NFL) franchises, including the Miami Dolphins, Philadelphia Eagles, and Minnesota Vikings.